 You can also receive a free sampling and an information leaflet by stopping by the main office.

 A short walk down the main street will lead you to Wally's Service Station.

-For enthusiasts of the Andy Griffith Show and the fictional city of Mayberry, this is a must-see destination.
+This is a must-see destination for enthusiasts of the Andy Griffith Show and the fictional city of Mayberry.

-The series' central location, Wally's Service Station, is a former actual gas station that was constructed in 1937 and turned into a tourist destination in 2001.
+The series' central location, Wally's Service Station, is a former actual gas station constructed in 1937 and turned into a tourist destination in 2001.

-You will get some excellent picture opportunities here, as well as buy souvenirs, presents, and candies.
+You will get some excellent picture opportunities here and buy souvenirs, presents, and candies.

 Old gas pumps and early twentieth-century artifacts can be found at the station.

 The centerpiece of your trip will undoubtedly be a Mayberry squad car tour.

 A cartoony, story-filled trip guide will walk you through a noteworthy ride around the town, exhibiting to you all of the town's iconic places, such as Griffith's boyhood residence, the churches and schools he visited, and the areas he attended growing up, beginning at Wally's Service Station with car alarms wailing.

 A visit to The Rock, a historical granite quarry near Mt.
 Airy, is also featured.